Aaron McDuffie Moore: Legacy

-A revolutionary Black leader in a time of racial segregation, Dr. Moore is remembered as an individual who "transcended his times" for his ability to stand as equals with White leaders.
+Moore is remembered as an individual who "transcended his times" for his ability to stand as equals with Euro-American leaders.
 Capitalizing on this high ground, he improved standards of living for the African American community in Durham and North Carolina through his contributions to education, healthcare and social enterprises.
 To the disenfranchised African American community, "he emerges from the history of Black Durham as a Messiah moving quietly among the people, giving aid and comfort".
-Race relations in Durham also improved following Dr. Moore's leadership in the Black business movement, which ushered in an age of cooperation between Black and White business leaders.
-His partnership with the White community in social projects such as the Lincoln Hospital also served to forge stronger bonds between the two races.
+Race relations in Durham also improved following Moore's leadership in the African-American business movement, which ushered in an age of cooperation between Black and White business leaders.
+His partnership with the Euro-American community in social projects such as the Lincoln Hospital also served to forge stronger bonds between the two races.
 Today, the Lincoln Hospital is remembered as "a monument of [the] spirit of racial cooperation".
-Dr. Moore also spoke strongly against Jim Crow and racial discrimination.
-This resonated with the larger social movement that eventually brought racial equality to North Carolina and the United States.
+Moore also spoke strongly against Jim Crow and racial discrimination.

-Today a historic marker stands on 1201 Fayetteville Rd, Durham, N.C. to honor the contributions of Dr. Aaron Moore.
+Today a historic marker stands on 1201 Fayetteville Rd, Durham, North Carolina to honor the contributions of Moore.

 Posthumous recognition

-Dr. Aaron McDuffie Moore was recognized as a Main Honoree by the Sesquicentennial Honors Commission at the Durham 150 Closing Ceremony in Durham, NC on November 2, 2019.
+Moore was recognized as a Main Honoree by the Sesquicentennial Honors Commission at the Durham 150 Closing Ceremony in Durham, NC on November 2, 2019.
 The posthumous recognition was bestowed upon 29 individuals "whose dedication, accomplishments and passion have helped shape Durham in important ways."